The Ultimate Guide to Money Management

 Katherine Gustafson is an author and personal finance expert from Portland, Oregon.
 She writes about investing for Wealthsimple as well as having written for Forbes, Business Insider, TechCrunch, and LendingTree.
 Katherine is a past recipient of the Izzy Award for outstanding achievement in independent media.
 She has a BA from Amherst College and an MA from Boston University.

-Many in the U.S. live in fear of an unexpected expense—only 39 percent of households have enough on hand to cover a $1,000 mishap.
-Yet such things happen with regularity: A tree falls on your roof; your kid breaks his arm; your car breaks down.
+Many in the U.K. live in fear of an unexpected expense—only 6 out of 10 Brits have more than £500 in savings.
+Yet such things happen with regularity: A tree falls on your roof; your child breaks his arm; your car breaks down.

 Becoming one of those people who can handle such eventualities with ease is not magic.
 It all comes down to being thoughtful and careful about how you use your money.
 That includes controlling your spending, knowing how to save for the future, and investing wisely.